"

 Evaluation Criteria

-• Motion checks: Sharp bony margins (if suspended) or blurred lung fields (if breathing technique used)
+• Motion checks (how sharpness confirms patient cooperation/exposure timing): Sharp bony margins (if suspended) or blurred lung fields (if breathing technique used)

-• Technique checks: Sternum visible through heart shadow without overexposure
+• Technique checks (what contrast, density, soft tissue visibility, and artifacts to look for): Sternum visible through heart shadow without overexposure

-• Clinical aim: Demonstrate the sternum free of vertebral superimposition
+• Clinical aim (what contrast, density, soft tissue visibility, and artifacts to look for): Demonstrate the sternum free of vertebral superimposition

 Lateral Sternum